-Quality is all about selecting companies with a long history of persistent high return on capital and avoiding highly leveraged companies.
-As at 30 September 2020, the average 10 year CFROI of the portfolio was 17% compared to 8% from the benchmark.
-The weighted average net debt/equity of the portfolio was 53% whilst it was 68% on the benchmark.
+Quality looks at selecting companies with a long history of persistent high return on capital and avoiding highly leveraged companies.
+As at 31 December 2021, the average Return on Equity of the portfolio was 28% compared to 22% from the benchmark.
+The weighted average net debt/equity of the portfolio was 57% whilst it was 67% on the benchmark.

 Value is about selecting companies that are cheap relative to the market, their peers, or their own history.
-The PE (2020e) stands at 18.3x on the portfolio - it is 24x on the benchmark.
-The FCF yield on the portfolio was 6.2% whilst it stood at 5.5% on the benchmark as at 30 September 2020.
+The PE ratio (31/12/21) stands at 18.0x on the portfolio - it is 20.3x on the benchmark.
+The FCF yield on the portfolio was 4.3% whilst the benchmark stood at 4.8%.

-The portfolio targets a moderate dividend yield and does not screen for high dividend companies.
-The aim is to grow the dividend stream year on year.
-The net dividend yield on the portfolio was 2.5%, the gross yield on the benchmark was 2.2%.
-The weighted average pay-out ratio on the fund was 62%.
-It was 79% on the benchmark as at 30 September 2020.
+The portfolio targets a moderate dividend yield and does not screen for high dividend companies with the aim being to grow the dividend stream year on year.
+The net dividend yield on the portfolio at the end of 2021 was 2.2% (net), the gross yield on the benchmark was 1.7%.
+The weighted average pay-out ratio on the fund was 50%.
+It was 42% on the benchmark.